darraghdog/rsna/README.md

 ### MODEL BUILD: There are three options to produce the solution.
 1) very fast prediction
-    a) runs in a few minutes
+    a) runs in 2 hours
+    b) only trains lstm, used pretrained embeddings
+    c) only stage 1 test available for download
-    b) uses precomputed neural network predictions
+    b) uses precomputed resnext embeddings for a single fold
 2) single run on all training data
     a) expect this to run for 2 days
     b) produces single model on all data from scratch